Machine Learning. The Science of Selection under Uncertainty: Adversarial Multiarmed Bandits with Expert Advice

 \begin{theorem} The expected regret of the EXP4 algorithm with a fixed learning rate $\eta$ satisfies:

 The expected regret is minimized by $\eta = \sqrt{\frac{2 \ln N}{KT}}$, which leads to

 \end{theorem}

-Note that $\ln N$ term plays the role of complexity of the class of experts in a very similar way to the complexity terms we saw earlier in supervised learning (specifically, in the uniform union bound).
+Note that the $\ln N$ term plays the role of complexity of the class of experts in a very similar way to the complexity terms we saw earlier in supervised learning (specifically, in \Cref{thm:Finite}).

 \begin{proof} The analysis is quite similar to the analysis of the EXP3 algorithm.
 We note that $\tilde \ell_{t,h}$-s are all non-negative and that $w_t$ is a distribution over $\lrc{1,\dots,N}$ defined in the same way as $p_t$ in Lemma \ref{lem:sum}.
 Thus, by Lemma \ref{lem:sum} we have: